graphhopper/graphhopper/docs/core/ch.md

 To make CH work in GraphHopper a LevelGraphStorage instead of the normal GraphStorage is necessary which allows to store shortcuts too.

-After a graph is prepared it cannot be used for graph exploration anymore, this is a limitation of the preparation and storage and is handled in issue #116.
-Due to that limitation a special location index is necessary (LocationIndexTreeSC).
+As issue #116 is fixed, a prepared graph can also be used for normal graph traversal IF you use the graph from LevelGraph.getOriginalGraph().

 Also at the moment only one vehicle can be used if CH is enabled, see issue #111.